 Scottish teachers are required to complete Initial Teacher Education and a probationary year.
 A Postgraduate Diploma in Education (Primary), a Professional Master of Education or PGCE is required to become a teacher in Ireland.

 Applications for most teacher training programmes in England and Wales are made through UCAS Teacher Training, in the autumn prior to starting training.
 To find out more, see routes into teaching.
 Financial support is available including bursaries for some subjects depending on degree grade.
+To see what's available in Wales take a look at Discover Teaching.

 Entry requirements for teacher training